ROLFFFX/UniTask/README.md

 A “Task” is simply any work item that must be completed during a project.
 It is up to the user how to break down their project into smaller parts, so what exactly counts as a task is fairly open-ended and largely depends on the nature of the project.

 Tasks are designed to reflect the “divide and conquer” method typical of school group projects, where each team member is assigned to work on various small parts of the project.
-Each task is presented on notecard with information such as task Title, Assignee (the team member expected to complete the task), Due Date, and the number of “Task Points”, which designates the value or

-weight of the given task.[^1]A task can also include a list of “subtasks”, which are displayed as a checklist of smaller items.
+Each task is presented on notecard with information such as task Title, Assignee (the team member expected to complete the task), Due Date, and the number of “Task Points”, which designates the value or weight of the given task.
+Since some parts of a project are bound to be more labor-intensive than others, the point system is meant to quantify how much effort each task is worth.
+When calculating the overall progress on the project (see Progress Checker on the Dashboard), UniTask will calculate a proportion of completed task points, not the number of tasks themselves.
+If a user prefers to weigh all tasks evenly, they can simply ignore the task point feature and give all tasks a default weight of 1 task point.A task can also include a list of “subtasks”, which are displayed as a checklist of smaller items.

 ![image8](https://github.com/ROLFFFX/CS_370_Team_One/assets/29384588/c6c0242e-da7b-44f2-8fdb-35468953aff8)